eslint/eslint/docs/rules/one-var.md

 ## Rule Details

-This rule is aimed at enforcing the use of either one variable declaration or multiple declarations per function.
+This rule is aimed at enforcing the use of either one variable declaration or multiple declarations per function (for `var`) or block (for `let` and `const`) scope.
 As such, it will warn when it encounters an unexpected number of variable declarations.

 ### Options

 There are two ways to configure this rule.
-The first is with one string specified as `"always"` (the default) to enforce one variable declaration per function or `"never"` to enforce multiple variable declarations per function.

-If you declare with `let` and `const`, `"always"` and `"never"` will only apply to the block scope, not the function scope.
+The first is by using one string specified as `"always"` (the default) to enforce one variable declaration per scope or `"never"` to enforce multiple variable declarations per scope.
+If you declare variables in your code with `let` and `const`, then `"always"` and `"never"` will apply to the block scope for those declarations, not the function scope.

+The second way to configure this rule is with an object.
+The keys are any of:

+* `var`
+* `let`
+* `const`

+or:

+* `uninitialized`
+* `initialized`

-An alternative is to configure with an object.
-The keys are any of `var`, `let`, or `const`, and the values are either `"always"` or `"never"`.
-This allows you to set behavior differently for each type of declaration.
+and the values are either `"always"` or `"never"`.
+This allows you to set behavior differently for each type of declaration, or whether variables are initialized during declaration.

 You can configure the rule as follows: